Flower Farm Glencairn Annuals Perennials Herbs Grasses Vegetables

-Shrubs and Climbers
+Shrubs and Roses

-In our outdoor shrub area, you will find a selection of hardy shrubs and roses, all grown in Ontario and carefully selected by Katie for their outstanding qualities.
+In our outdoor sales area, you will find a selection of hardy shrubs and roses, all grown in Ontario and carefully selected by Katie for their outstanding qualities.
 We carry many of the newer varieties included in the Proven Winner shrub collection.

 Shrubs are important to have in your garden for many reasons.
 Firstly, from a design perspective, they help create a permanent framework in your garden and unlike perennials and annuals will provide year round interest.
 Taller shrubs can also help provide privacy.
 Planting shrubs also encourages birds to visit your garden and provides habitat for small mammals and insects.
 Butterflies and Hummingbirds will be frequent visitors to gardens with plenty of shrubs.
 Easy to care for, shrubs often require only a simple pruning to keep them looking good.
 Many will also produce showy flowers and berries.
 We have a good range of shrubs suited to both sunny and shady locations, in a range of height, foliage and flower colours.